 Instructions

-- When the roux is ready, pour the broth into the pot.
+- When the roux is ready, whisk the broth into the mixture.

-- Add the drained marinated chicken, the potatoes and the carrots to the pot.
-Stir the paprika, parsley flakes, hot sauce, and SP&C to taste in the pot.
+- Add the seasoned chicken, the potatoes, and the carrots to the pot.

 nicole (thespicetrain.com) says